Phnom Penh in 3 Days

 Walk along the Mekong

-We take a walk along the promenade which runs alongside the mighty Mekong, lined with flags and sculptures.
-Then it’s time to say goodbye to child no 1 and begin the long journey back to Siem Reap.
+We round our trip to Phnom Penh off with a walk along the promenade, which runs alongside the mighty Mekong.
+The prom, which is lined with flags and sculptures is popular place for a stroll.
+Then it’s time to say goodbye our daughter and begin the long journey back to Siem Reap.

 Walk along the Mekong